 However, if you’re a beginner, we’d recommend mastering one technique first – and since LST is much lower risk, that’s probably the best place to start.

-Achieving this is really as simple as just bending the main cola gently down and away from the centre, exposing as much of it as possible to the light and tying, hooking or weighting it in place.
+Achieving this is really as simple as just bending the main cola gently down and away from the center, exposing as much of it as possible to the light, and tying, hooking, or weighting it in place.
 And repeating that whenever main colas start to show themselves.

 In fact, if you have some good general gardening experience you may well already know enough to get started.
 Just always be careful not to damage the stem – especially the main stem! – and you should be golden